-Table 3 portraits the ownership of auto-rickshaw and rickshaw.
-In the case of auto-rickshaw 52.5% drivers have their own auto-rickshaw and 47.5% are used on rented basis.
-On the contrary 72.5% rickshaw was personal and 27.5% rickshaw was rented.
-Because of increasing demand and high income, the number of auto-rickshaw also goes up both in the case personal and rented.
-Due to low cost of rickshaw compare to auto rickshaw more portion of rickshaw pullers have their own rickshaw.
+Table 4 portraits the ownership of auto-rickshaw and rickshaw.
+In the case of auto-rickshaw 52.5% drivers have their own auto-rickshaw and 47.5% are used vehicles on rented basis.
+On the contrary, 72.5% rickshaw was personal and 27.5% rickshaw was rented.
+Because of increasing demand and high income, the number of auto-rickshaw also goes up both in the case personal and rented vehicles.
+Due to low cost of rickshaw compared to auto rickshaw a greater percentage of rickshaw pullers have their own rickshaw.

-Table 4 : Ownership of the vehicles
+Table 4: Ownership of the vehicles